 Additional Debts that are Not Dischargeable Under Chapter 13: Since Chapter 13 is most concerned with reorganization and repayment of existing debts, the list of debts that are not dischargeable is shorter.
 However, those that are on the list do not require as much effort from creditors to keep.
 For example, while Chapter 7 does not allow for the discharge of debts incurred from the debtor’s willful and malicious conduct, it still requires the creditor to appear and argue as to why the debt should not be discharged.
 There is no such requirement in Chapter 13.
 This debt is automatically ineligible for discharge.
 However, this rule only applies to damages that result from personal injury or death—and not property damage.

 If you are considering filing for bankruptcy, having an experienced bankruptcy attorney with you from the start is a necessity.
 Carolyn Duncan is an attorney who is a compassionate and experienced bankruptcy practitioner.
-We are ready and able to assist you in getting back on your feet.
-Contact us today to get started.
+I am ready and able to assist you in getting back on your feet.
+Contact me today to get started.